-Review and improve how we communicate - including how we write and engage with our customers and others, the information we make available and our communication channels, with focus on inclusive, user centred design principles
+Review and improve how we communicate - including how we write and engage with our customers and others, the information we make available and our communication channels, with focus on inclusive, user centred design principles channels we aim to provide different consumers, legal service providers and many other stakeholders with the information that is most relevant to their enquiry and their need, and at the times when that information is most important.

 Our communication approach is varied and diverse - reflective of the equally diverse needs of our customers.
-Through the Legal Choices website, the SRA website and our associated social media channels we aim to provide different consumers, legal service providers and many other stakeholders with the information that is most relevant to their enquiry and their need, and at the times when that information is most important.
+Through the Legal Choices website, the SRA website and our associated social media

-Our frontline advisors represent another critical strand of our communication approach, notably including the work of our Contact Centre and our Professional Ethics helpline.
+Our front-line advisors represent another critical strand of our communication approach, notably including the work of our Contact Centre and our Professional Ethics helpline.
 Everyday, members of our operational teams are also in contact with solicitors, law firms and others.